 4. Can You Take Vitamin B2 Supplements while Pregnant?

 Since riboflavin is water-soluble, it gets drained out of the body through urine, sweat, and bile.
 Therefore, there is rarely a chance of the body having an excess of it.
-However, an overdose of riboflavin and pregnancy at the same time may cause a number of side effects:
+However, an overdose of riboflavin during pregnancy may lead to:

 Although having a normal level of riboflavin is mandatory during pregnancy, overdoing it by taking additional supplements may cause health complications.
 It may pose a risk to you as well as your baby in the womb.
 So, take it in optimal amounts and if you have any doubts, you can always consult your doctor.